Dovetail Forming Chisel

 Figure 6.

-side.
-The chisel has high relief to clear the first raised edge, to prevent any
+Figure 6.
+Once the first edge is raised, repeat on the opposite side.
+The chisel has high relief to clear the first raised edge, to prevent any damage.

 Figure 7.